GtkSignalListItemFactory

 $ _build/listeditor

-• Append button: appends a line after the current line, or at the last line if no current line exists.
+• Append button: appends a data after the current item, or at the end of the model if no current item exists.

-• Insert button: inserts a line before the current line, or at the top line if no current line exists.
+• Insert button: inserts a row before the current item, or at the top of the model if no current item exists.

 • Read button: reads a file.

-Connect a GtkText instance and an item in the list
+Connect a GtkText Instance and an Item in the Model

 static void